top of page

 Northern Lights is rather full of solemn, wise characters, most of them older men, and there's something to be said for using casting to vary that up a bit.

-Bhaskar is only 56 which is way off the canonical 70s/80s of the book character but I don't know how much that matters for this character, I think it would work.
+Bhaskar is only 56 which is way off the canonical 70s/80s of the book character but I don't know how much that difference matters for this character, I think it would work.
 When I come to talk about Serafina and about Lee, I'm going to look at how I think age is an important note in their characterisation and worth really paying attention to in conceptualising them for screen.
-With Coram I think the character can have the same effect as a man in his 50s as onein his 80s.
+With Coram I think the character can have the same effect as a man in his 50s as one in his 80s.
 It would depend on the casting around him - how his casting bounces off that of John Faa's, in particular.
 It might be interesting to have them as men of similar age and energy and it might be interesting to have them contrasting.

 But the real reason I ended up including Coram in the mix to talk about here at all is because of his dæmon, Sophonax.
 She is a cat, and that allows me to talk about a specific angle I have on my ideas of how best to visually code dæmons.